-St Joe Michigan is a gorgeous beach town featuring sandy beaches, great eats, shopping and lots of fun activities for families.
+St Joseph Michigan is a gorgeous beach town featuring Silver Beach (who doesn't love Lake Michigan?), great downtown shopping, the iconic Silver Beach Carousel, great restaurants, and lots of fun activities for families and couples.
 Ice cream anyone?

-I am totally in love St Joe Michigan!
+The city of St Joseph Michigan is definitely a beach goers paradise.
 It's also my hometown so of course it holds a special place in my heart.
 Summer evenings in St. Joseph are such a magical time as the noisy beach goers have vacated, leaving only the sounds of the seagulls and peaceful lapping water.
-If you haven't experienced a St. Joe Michigan sunset, your life isn't complete.
+If you haven't experienced a St Joseph Michigan sunset, your life isn't complete.

 The unparalleled views of sparkling Lake Michigan are absolutely stunning, especially while strolling along the beach.
 I also love meandering along the paved dune path located high above the beach.
 This high vantage point offers breathtaking views of the beach, sparkling Lake Michigan and the beautiful St. Joseph pier.